Jim Wright: Career in Congress

-In 1954, he was elected to Congress as a Democratic member of the House of Representatives from Texas's 12th congressional district, which included Fort Worth and Weatherford.
+In 1954, he was elected to Congress as a Democratic member of the House of Representatives from Texas' 12th district, which included Fort Worth and Weatherford.
 He won despite the fervid opposition of Fort Worth Star-Telegram publisher Amon G. Carter, who supported incumbent Democrat Wingate Lucas.
 Wright would be re-elected fourteen times, gradually rising in prominence in the party and in Congress.
 He developed a close relationship with Amon G. Carter Jr., and often repeated the axiom that the easiest way to "defeat an enemy is to make him your friend."

 On the morning of November 22, 1963, Wright appeared with President John F. Kennedy at the Hotel Texas for a breakfast event and a short speech outside.

 In 1956, Wright refused to join most of his regional colleagues in signing the segregationist Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1968.
 Wright voted against the initial House resolution for the Civil Rights Act of 1957 on June 18, 1957, but voted in favor of the Senate amendment to the bill on August 27, 1957.
 Wright voted in favor of the House amendment to the Voting Rights Act of 1965 on July 9, 1965, but did not vote on the joint conference committee report on August 3, 1965.
 Wright voted against the Civil Rights Act of 1964.
 The bill required desegregation of public accommodations and established the Equal Employment Opportunity Commission, and Wright's reason for not supporting the bill had to do with the voting rights provision of the law, which Wright enthusiastically supported, and felt the Civil Rights Act was weak without the right to vote granted to all citizens.
 It was signed into law by Wright's friend, President Johnson.
 Wright also voted against the 24th Amendment to the U.S. Constitution.
 Wright would later vote in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday in August 1983 as well as lead the House Democratic Caucus as Speaker in March 1988 to override President Reagan's veto of the Civil Rights Restoration Act of 1987.